williamFalcon/test-tube/README.md

 **[View the docs here](https://williamfalcon.github.io/test-tube/)**

 ---
-Test tube is a python library to track and optimize Deep Learning experiments.
-It's framework agnostic and is built on top of the python argparse API for ease of use.
+Test tube is a python library to track and parallelize hyperparameter search for Deep Learning and ML experiments.
+It's framework agnostic and built on top of the python argparse API for ease of use.

 Test tube stores logs in csv files on your machine for easy analysis.
+Test tube currently supports grid search and random search to parallelize your hyperparameter search.

 ```bash
 pip install test_tube